FelipeFerAl/MeteorologicalStation/README.md

 - The system starts right when the raspberry is on and the sensors asociated start to measure the desire variables.

 ## Project Structure:

+### How to install?:

+- Clone this repository via "git clone https://github.com/FelipeFerAl/MeteorologicalStation.git"
+- Check the Adafruit dependencies and sensor installation on "https://github.com/adafruit/Adafruit_CircuitPython_BMP280.git", follow the instructions to install all necessary items
+- Install python libraries on device --> "sudo apt install python3"
+- Run main code inside project folder --> "python3 complete_functioning/monitoreo_sensores.py"
+- In case you want to activate a service you shall create a service file (.sh) into your system folder which calls the main script.
+We recommend this tutorial to know everything about services creation: "https://documentation.suse.com/smart/systems-management/html/systemd-setting-up-service/index.html"

 ### Hardware Connections (GPIO and I2C)